FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

    <td style="text-align:left;"> glm, I(l.... </td>
    <td style="text-align:left;"> NA </td>
    <td style="text-align:left;"> NA </td>
-   <td style="text-align:left;"> Model to estimate the relationship between % cover and % biomass, referred to as `P(sim)$fitDeciduousCoverDiscount` It is a number between 0 and 1 that translates % cover, as provided in several databases, to % biomass.
-It is assumed that all hardwoods are equivalent and all softwoods are equivalent and that % cover of hardwoods will be an overesimate of the % biomass of hardwoods.
+   <td style="text-align:left;"> Model to estimate the relationship between % cover and % biomass, referred to as `P(sim)$fitDeciduousCoverDiscount`.
+It is a number between 0 and 1 that translates % cover, as provided in several databases, to % biomass.
+It is assumed that all hardwoods are equivalent and all softwoods are equivalent and that % cover of hardwoods will be an overestimate of the % biomass of hardwoods.
 E.g., 30% cover of hardwoods might translate to 20% biomass of hardwoods.
 The reason this discount exists is because hardwoods in Canada have a much wider canopy than softwoods. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> deciduousCoverDiscount </td>